koordinator-sh/website/docs/designs/fine-grained-cpu-orchestration.md

 ### Take over kubelet CPU management policies

 Because the CPU reserved by kubelet mainly serves K8s BestEffort and Burstable Pods.
 But Koordinator will not follow the policy.
 The K8s Burstable Pods should use the CPU Shared Pool, and the K8s BestEffort Pods should use the `BE CPU Shared Pool`.
-The Koordinator LSE and LSR Pods can allocate from the CPU reserved by the kubelet.

 1. For K8s Burstable and Koordinator LS Pods:
     1. When the koordlet starts, calculates the `CPU Shared Pool` and applies the shared pool to all Burstable and LS Pods in the node, that is, updating their cgroups to set cpuset.
 The same logic is executed when LSE/LSR Pods are creating or destroying.